The historic Cotehele Quay on the River Tamar is home to the Discovery Centre, the Victorian Tamar sailing barge 'Shamrock' and the Edgcumbe tea-room.

 Fancy a bite to eat?

-Visit the licensed Edgcumbe tea-room on the quay for a light lunch or Cornish cream tea.
+Visit the licensed Edgcumbe tea-room on the quay for a light lunch, a Cornish cream tea or traditional Cornish splits.
 After a brisk walk, pop in to warm up by the fire with a hot drink.
 Your dog is welcome too.